 - Leave firewood at home when you camp; buy or collect firewood on site when permitted

-Additionally, the entry of walnut wood into Nebraska from other states is legally restricted to prevent the introduction of thousand cankers disease.
-Other states also have quarantines in place to prevent the further spread of tree pests like sudden oak death, spongy moth, and Asian longhorned beetle which makes it illegal to bring firewood into Nebraska from many out-of-state sources.
+Nebraska regulates the entry of walnut firewood from out-of-state sources to prevent the introduction of thousand cankers disease.
+Additionally, many states regulate firewood movement to prevent the spread of tree pests like sudden oak death, spongy moth, and Asian longhorned beetle; this means that bringing any uncertified firewood into Nebraska poses a risk to forest health – and may be breaking the law depending on where it comes from.

 Nebraska Web Resources:

-- Nebraska Camping Information (scroll down to Firewood Alert)
+- Nebraska Camping Information (scroll down to Firewood Reminder)

 - Prevent the Spread of Emerald Ash Borer, NE Department of Agriculture